Celebrate the work of three women disrupting systemic poverty by watching their videos

 Azar’s strong hands-on leadership and her ability to be highly relational make it possible for her to work with the organization’s board of directors as well as the community partners to move the ministry forward.

 In a community where options may seem few, Azar has offered an alternative through the center.
 The Second Mile Center works to disrupt systemic poverty by offering an invitation for growth in faith and discipleship as the youth seek to learn the ways of Jesus.
 Many of the participants of the center are the first in their family to go to college.
 As the center transforms one child at a time, the entire neighborhood is experiencing positive changes.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: 224th general assembly 2020, annie d. torres de jimenez, baltimore, covid-19, joyce hamilton, Racial Equity & Women’s Intercultural Ministries, ruth azar, women of faith awards

-Ministries: Gender & Racial Justice, Racial Equity & Women’s Intercultural Ministries, All Women in the Church, Intercultural Ministries and Support for Congregations of Color
+Ministries: Gender, Racial and Intercultural Justice, Racial Equity & Women’s Intercultural Ministries, All Women in the Church, Intercultural Ministries and Support for Congregations of Color